euroargodev/BBP_RTQC/README.md

 TO-DO LIST
-- Either Remove iQChigher from BBP_RTQC.py or make sure that every test uses it
 - Check that all sub-tests are asserted
+- Rewrite README.md file to describe current status of repo
 -